MThompson384/AI-Final-Project/README.md

 * LinkedIn: https://www.linkedin.com/in/luke-white-7915701b6/
 * Github: https://github.com/lwhite01?tab=repositories

-## Company Scope :bookmark_tabs:
+## Company :office:
-This project focuses on the implementation of artificial intelligence (AI) within Bearing, a company dedicated to optimizing maritime shipping operations.
-The scope will encompass the following:

 ### Objective:
-To explore how advanced deep learning techniques can be utilized to significantly reduce fuel consumption, enhance market opportunities, and improve overall fleet management for maritime shipping companies.
+This project focuses on the impact of artificial intelligence (AI), within Bearing, to assist companies with optimizing their Carbon Emissions.
+First, we will explore how advanced deep learning techniques are utilized to significantly reduce fuel consumption, enhance market opportunities, and improve overall fleet management for maritime shipping companies.

 ### Key Areas of Focus: